YoussefShabo/Daily-Tasks/08-16/Text.md

 //Learning

 -Start a new Ruby Project []
--Research the Camera thing for TOP []
+-Pick a Trello Card for TOP [Done]
 -Coding with Mosh continue with Python (Control Flow) -DSA Class progress
 -20 min read Cracking the Coding Interview []